hapijs/joi/README.md

     - `errorLevel` - Numerical threshold at which an email address is considered invalid.
     - `tldWhitelist` - Specifies a list of acceptable TLDs.
     - `minDomainAtoms` - Number of atoms required for the domain.
 Be careful since some domains, such as `io`, directly allow email.
-    - `checkDNS` - Whether or not to check DNS records.

 ```javascript
 var schema = Joi.string().email();